In this lesson from David Bode’s How to Color Correct Video in Premiere, you will learn how to “white balance” your clips.

 These are all common problems that you will likely need to deal with.
 Here are a few ways to handle them.

-Adjusting White Balance With the Three-Way Corrector
+Adjusting White Balance With the Three-Way Colour Corrector

 First, a Color Checker is a great tool you can use as a reference color target to help determine the correct values in your clips.
-To use a color checker, simply include a clip of in your footage, as indicated in the image below.
+To use a color checker, simply include a clip of one in your footage, as indicated in the image below.
 You can use the black, gray, and white values in the colour checker to pretty quickly get a nice white balance in a clip.

 Start by opening the Three-Way Color Corrector found in Video Effects.
 Zoom in on the clip to 200%.
-Grab the white balance color picker and click the dark part of the image.
+Grab the shadow white balance color picker and click the dark part of the image.
 Then grab the midtones, click the middle gray, and then grab the highlights color picker and choose the white.

 Adjusting White Balance With the Fast Color Corrector

-The previous method may not give you 100% correct results, but will put you closer than you were.
-Next, go to the Fast Color Corrector, also found in Video Effects, grab the white balance there, and click on the middle grey
+The previous method may not give you 100% correct results, but it will put you closer than you were.
+Next, go to the Fast Color Corrector, also found in Video Effects, grab the white balance there, and click on the middle grey square.

 Alternatively, if you didn’t use a color checker, but there is something in your image that is pure grey or pure white and not clipped—or is very, very dark grey and doesn’t have any color in it—you can also use the color pickers in the Fast Color Corrector to correct the white balance.